heynemann/pyccuracy/docs/source/actions/select/05_select_has_selected_text_action.rst

 	...
 	Then
-		I see "selSelectedValue" select has selected value of "1"
+		I see "selSelectedText" select has selected text of "Shrubbery"

 *Rest of the test ommitted for clarity*

 Changelog
 ---------
 .. versionadded:: 0.3
-   Select Has Selected Value action.
+   Select Has Selected Text Action.